 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-1

-The Nike Women’s Half-Marathon started with our arrival in Washington, D.C.
-Saturday afternoon at the beautiful historic Omni Shoreham Hotel.
-Hubby and I headed over the Georgetown to the Nike Registration for the Half-Marathon.
-Seeing the maze of the long line with women from every conceivable age group, every size and color was so inspiring.
-The line moved quickly to receive our race information and racing bib with chip for my family to track my every mile along the course.
-My race bib # 17060 which means there were over 17,000 women registered to run or walk the 13.1-mile half-marathon.
+The Nike Women’s Half-Marathon started with our arrival in Washington, D.C., on Saturday afternoon at the beautiful historic Omni Shoreham Hotel.
+Hubby and I headed to Georgetown to the Nike Registration for the Half-Marathon.
+Seeing the maze of the long line with women from every conceivable age group, every size and color was inspiring.
+The line moved quickly to receive our race information and racing bib with a chip for my family to track my every mile along the course.
+Over 17,000 women registered to run or walk the 13.1-mile half-marathon., my race bib #17060.
 Can you imagine?

-After registration, we ventured over to the Nike Expotique, a huge tent where the ladies could come get pumped up with fun activities like: get a chair back massage, sample Nunn products to help us stay hydrated, complimentary makeovers and an opportunity to win Nike clothing or running sneakers all to a pulsating beat.
+After registration, we ventured over to the Nike Expotique, a huge tent where the ladies could get pumped up with fun activities like getting a chair back massage, sampling Nunn products to help us stay hydrated, complimentary makeovers, and an opportunity to win Nike clothing or running sneakers, all to a pulsating beat.
 How could you not be excited after all that?

-Saturday evening included Central Pennsylvania Team Meeting for the 50 participants for reminders about need to know information for enjoying the race, safety instructions and team photo tomorrow at 5:15 am.
+Saturday evening, the 50 participants attended a Central Pennsylvania Team Meeting.
+The meeting included reminders about the information they need to enjoy the race, safety instructions, and a team photo tomorrow at 5:15 a.m.

 Let’s go through the actual day of the marathon, shall we?